cftang9/PQD/README.md

 ## Size and power demonstrations:

 ### Clayton, Frank, Gumbel, and Gaussian copulas:
-Clayton, Frank, Gumbel, and Gaussian copulas are classic copulas which can be shown satisfying PQD conditions with non-negative Kandell's tau or non-negative Pearson's rho for Gaussian.
+These are classic copulas.
+It can be shown that these copulas satisfy the PQD condition if the associated Kandell's tau or Pearson's rho is non-negative.
 For each copula, 100,000 Monte Carlo random samples with sample size [n=100](https://raw.githubusercontent.com/cftang9/PQD/master/Clayton%20Frank%20Gumbel%20and%20Gaussian%20n%3D100.R) were used to estimate the sizes or powers for each test.